RepoDynamics/PyPackIT/docs/website/source/manual/meta/core/intro.md

 ## Keynotes
+Keynotes are bullet points that describe the main features of your project.
+They are shown in the main README file of the repository, as well as the homepage of your project's website and your package's PyPI homepage.
-A list of keynotes about the project.
+You can add a list of keynotes by adding a `keynotes` key to the `core/intro.yaml` file.
-- list of dictionaries
-- Default: []

-Each keynote is a dictionary with the following keys:
+Each keynote is an object with a `title` and a short `description`:
-- `title`: string, required\
-Title of the keynote.
-- `description`: string, required\
-Description of the keynote.

 :::{code-block} yaml
 :caption: 🗂 `./.meta/core/intro.yaml`